Skip to main content

 Canada Compliance Guide

-• Providing Monthly Merchant Statements - You will be required to provide a Code Compliant Monthly Merchant Statement that displays the rates and fees associated with each card brand and type accepted by the Merchant;
+• Providing Monthly Merchant Statements: You will be required to provide a Code Compliant Monthly Merchant Statement that displays the rates and fees associated with each card brand and type accepted by the Merchant.

-If you have any issues or general compliance requirement questions, contact support or call +1 (855) 672-9749.
+Further guidance on how to meet these requirements is outlined below.
+If you have any issues or general compliance requirement questions, contact support or call +1-855-672-9749.

 Providing Monthly Merchant Statements